 Ministry is hard.
 If you’re in a pastoral-type position, you know it’s hard, and studies have proven it.
 It’s a hard job – there’s just no way around it.

 Aside from the senior level (Senior/Lead/Executive Pastor type positions), I believe leading in Children’s Ministry is the most difficult pastoral position to serve in.
-This is based on my own experience as a Children’s Pastor in relatively small to mega size churches; in mobile, multi-site & state-of-the-art environments; and in working with hundreds, if not thousands of churches over the past 20 years.
+This is based on my own experience as a Children’s Pastor in relatively small to mega size churches; in mobile, multi-site & state-of-the-art environments; and in working with hundreds, if not thousands of churches over the past 25 years (in 30 different countries!).
 The list below is not true of every church, but more often than not most of it is true in most churches.
 So why is Children’s Ministry so hard?
-There are loads of requirements one being the working with childrens check nsw.
-Here are a few reasons (in no particular order and as compared to other departments, not the “main service”).
-Children’s Ministry . . .
+Here are a few reasons (in no particular order and as compared to other departments in the church, not the “main service”).

 - typically is the largest single group in the church being served;

 - represents the group with, by far, the greatest physical, social, emotional & mental developmental span of any in the church (babies through preteen);

-- typically has the largest group of volunteers to lead & manage (“volunteers” have been identified by both John Maxwell & Bill Hybels as perhaps the hardest group to lead effectively);
+- typically has the largest group of volunteers to lead & manage (“volunteers” have been identified by John Maxwell and many other leaders as perhaps the hardest group to lead effectively);

 - requires the most specific & varied volunteer training (because of the developmental range & varied ministry requirements within that range);

 - demands the most unique & diverse ministry environments with the greatest amount of weekly “maintenance” (everything from cleaning Nursery toys to picking up teaching supplies managing multiple environments);

 - requires the largest & most diverse teaching team – multiple teachers are necessary for various classes vs. the ability to get by with just one (any other department);